jeremykenedy/laravel-passport/readme.md

 This will act as the API server for laravel-consume.
 It is recommended that you setup and use Laravel Homestead as your development environment for this project.

+Personal Token Scoped with middleware for API routes is configured and ready to go.

 Included Laravel Scaffolding **User**, **Editor**, and **Administrator Authentication** with CRUD (Create, Read, Update, Delete) user management.